 Which is pretty funny.

-But nothing but but a Trump hater.
+But nothing but a Trump hater from the start.

-From the start, big supporter, Russia-Russia collusion, collusion, collusion.
+Big supporter, Russia-Russia collusion, collusion, collusion.

 By the way, they're all saying that, oh, Republicans are buying into a conspiracy theory.

-They're not saying Russia didn't do it, Ukraine didn't.
+They're saying Russia didn't do it.

-No, we're not saying I don't know anybody that's saying that.
+No, we're not saying, I don't know anybody that's saying that.

 Maybe some are.